-[3; 2, 1, 1] Look again at A B C. What is the probability that, under the independence assumption, the group decision will agree with A's preference?
+[3; 2, 1, 1]A B C. What is the probability that, under the inde-Look again at pendence assumption, the group decision will agree with A's preference?

 - With probability 1/2, A will support a proposal.
-It will then pass unless B and C both oppose it, which will happen with probability 1/4.
-If A opposes the proposal (probability 1/2), it will always fail. - If A opposes the proposal (probability 1/2), it will always fail. - The probability of agreement with A is thus
+It will then pass unless B and C both oppose it, which will happen with probability 1/4. • If A opposes the proposal (probability 1/2), it will always fail. - The probability of agreement with A is thus